Home

 Centennial Preschool

 The Centennial School District provides high-quality part-day and full-day preschool experiences.
-All classes are taught by licensed teachers using curriculum and assessment tools approved by the State of Minnesota.
+All classes are taught by experienced teachers using curriculum and assessment tools approved by the State of Minnesota.

 AT A GLANCE